 An “incident” is defined as a suspected or confirmed “data compromise”.
-A “data compromise” is any situation where there has been unauthorised access to a system or network where cardholder data is collected, processed, stored, or transmitted.
-For the purposes of the Payment Card Industry Data Security Standard (PCI DSS), a “data compromise” can also involve the suspected or confirmed loss or theft of any material or records that contain cardholder data.
+A “data compromise” is any situation where there has been unauthorised access to a system or network where cardholder data (CHD) is collected, processed, stored, or transmitted.
+For the purposes of the Payment Card Industry Data Security Standard (PCI DSS), a “data compromise” can also involve the suspected or confirmed loss or theft of any material or records that contain CHD.

-Employees are responsible for reporting incidents in their area to their Line Manager and the PCI DSS committee.
-The PCI DSS Committee will report the incident to the Director of Finance and the chief Financial Officer andany other relevant parties.
-If you become aware of a suspected or real security incident relating to cardholder data, or a failure in procedure, then you must act immediately.
+Employees are responsible for reporting incidents in their area to their Line Manager and the PCI DSS Incident Response Team.
+The PCI DSS Incident Response Team will report the incident to the Payment Security Committee and any other relevant parties.
+If you become aware of a suspected or real security incident relating to CHD, or a failure in procedure, then you must act immediately.

 The following steps must be immediately followed when a confirmed or suspected incident arises:

-• Notify the following staff of the confirmed or suspected incident by email, providing details or generalities surrounding the suspected or confirmed incident :
+- Notify the following staff of the confirmed or suspected incident by email, providing details surrounding the suspected or confirmed incident:

-Complete an Incident Response form and email to the staff initially notified of the incident.
-The form should provide as much known details as possible, including the date, time, and the nature of the incident if known.
+The completed form should provide as many details as possible, including the date, time, and the nature of the incident.
 Any information you can provide will aid in responding in an appropriate manner.

-• Alert all relevant parties, i.e. banking relationship manager, merchant/acquiring bank, payment device manufacturer, payment services provider, legal department, card brands, regional law enforcement agency;
+- Alert all relevant parties, i.e. banking relationship manager, merchant/acquiring bank, payment device manufacturer, payment services provider, legal department, card brands, regional law enforcement agency;

-• Collect and protect information associated with the intrusion;
+- Collect and protect information associated with the intrusion (i.e. event logs);

-• In the event that forensic investigation is required, the Income Team and PCI DSS Incident Response Team will work with legal representatives and management to identify appropriate forensic specialists (forensic specialists may be suggested by the card brands);
+- In the event that a forensic investigation is required, the Income Team and PCI DSS Incident Response Team will work with legal representatives and management to identify appropriate forensic specialists (forensic specialists may be suggested by the card brands);

-• Eliminate the intruder's means of access and any related vulnerabilities (i.e. change passwords, apply patches, change configurations);
+- Eliminate the intruder's means of access and mitigate any related vulnerabilities (i.e. change passwords, apply patches, change configurations);

-• Research potential risks related to or damage caused by intrusion method used;
+- Research potential risks related to or damage caused by the intrusion method used;

 Not more than one week following the incident, the PCI DSS Committee and all affected parties will meet to review the results of any investigation to determine the root cause of the compromise and evaluate the effectiveness of the Incident Response Plan.
 Any identified areas in which the policy or security control can be made more effective or efficient, must be updated accordingly.